Piyushi-0/ACE/README.md

   st - start time
   fp - file path
   eff_n - index of attribute which is the effect

+ Please put "output_layer_trained_model", "lstm_trained_model", "feature_maxs.npy", "feature_mins.npy"
+ obtained from lstm.py in the same directory as other codes.
+'Headers.csv' is a file with only the names(headers) of attributes.

 <b>On Synthetic Dataset</b>:

 Usage: